What are Service charges

 A service charge provides for the cost of providing and maintaining services.
 It is a fair share of what it costs or is likely to cost to provide services each year.
 Your service charge, and how we work it out, depends on how much it costs us to provide services where you live.

-You pay your service charge under the terms of your occupancy agreement.
+You pay your service charge under the terms of your occupancy agreement (that is, the tenancy agreement or licence agreement you signed when prior to moving in to your Saha home).
 The service charge you pay will be different if you live in a room, a flat or a house and will vary from scheme to scheme.
 Common service charge items include:

 • General maintenance and upkeep of communal areas